Hesham127/Hesham127/README.md

 technical_background: {
   'Worked with Go and Python on several projects', 'Technical Instructor for kids',
-  'Instructors Leader at a startup called U Code'
+  'Technical Instructor for adults (c++ and competitve programming) ', 'Instructors Leader at a startup called U Code'
 }